 History, tourist information, and nearby accommodation

-One of the more easily accessed Lake District waterfalls, you should still allow 10-15 minutes for the walk.
+This is one of the more easily accessed Lake District waterfalls, but you should still allow 10-15 minutes for the walk.
 A waymarked path leads through the lovely light forest of Stock Ghyll Wood to a viewpoint at the level of the top of the falls.
 You can also descend to the foot of the falls and cross over the beck to get better views.
 The waterfall drops 70 feet in two steps, forming a lovely 'V' shape as it does so.

 The water from Stock Ghyll was used for many years to power bobbin and fulling mills along the beck, and the remains of old mill buildings can still be seen rising from the banks of the water course.